chreekat/vim-paren-crosshairs/README.md

+***Heads up!*** I don't use this anymore.
+It ended up being too distracting and occasionally counterproductive.
+Here's what I use now:

+    " Matchparen is confusing in normal mode augroup insertMatch
+        au!
+        au BufReadPost * NoMatchParen
+        au InsertEnter * DoMatchParen
+        au InsertLeave * NoMatchParen
+    augroup END

+We now take you to your regularly scheduled program.

-Ripped straight from an email I wrote to some friends, it's
+*Ripped straight from an email I wrote to some friends, it's*

 # Parentheses Crosshairs